The

 was known to me only because I was asked to decide on the best 5 contingency

-plans that I could think of (then I wrote them up) in case any of those agents got
+plans that I could think of (then I wrote them up) in case any of Washington's agents got

-agents on the French ships got caught and I was a little horrified when I found out about
+agents which were on French ships got caught and I was more than a little horrified when George told me all out about

 that 'set up'.
-Mainly because I had been the Ambassador to France during part of that time and might have been killed if they had been caught.
+Mainly because I had been the Ambassador to France during part of that time and I might have been killed if those spies had been caught.

 These were all